edmondscommerce/mock-server/README.md

 ### Static

 Second param of `addStaticRuote($uri, $response)` is the the file content that will be returned after visiting specified uri.

+Do not use this to return files that are in the htdocs folder, it's pointless.
+This is largely being kept for legacy reasons.